rhamdeew/go_gal/README.md

 - Folder and file names are encrypted using AES-256
 - File contents are encrypted with AES-256
+- File integrity verification with HMAC-SHA256 to detect tampering
+- Validation tags for filename encryption to verify password correctness
 - No passwords are stored on the server, only used for encryption/decryption
 - Session-based authentication with secure cookies
 - Optional HTTPS with TLS 1.2+ for secure connections